 Length of Play: 20 – 60 minutes

-Similar to: Rummy, Tonk, Liverpool Rummy
+Similar to: Contract Rummy, Tonk, Liverpool Rummy

 Main Objective: Avoid penalty points by collecting sets of cards in your hand.